mbrio/backbone.suggestions/README.md

 JSON Results
 ---
 JSON formatted responses must contain 1 object with a property called `suggestions` that represents an array of suggestion values.
+It may also contain a second object called `hasMore` that represents if there are more values that can be loaded in.

+**With No More Pages**

     {
       "suggestions": [